skip to main content

 6. Referral Submission

-The Extra Care Scheme Managers are aiming to provide a response within one week.
-This should include either arranging an assessment or supplying written feedback within the same timeframe.
+Extra Care Scheme Managers are expected to provide a response to referrals within one week.
+This will include either arranging an assessment or supplying written feedback.

-Note: Although QAP approval confirms eligibility, individual schemes may still decline a referral.
-Practitioners should keep residents informed throughout the process and help them manage their expectations.
+Note: Although QAP approval confirms eligibility for Extra Care, individual schemes may still decline a referral.
+Practitioners should keep residents informed throughout the process and help to manage their expectations.

 Where the resident is accepted:

-• The Extra Care Development Officer provides information and guidance to support preparation for tenancy sign‑up.
+• The Extra Care Development Officer will provide information and guidance in preparation for tenancy sign‑up.

-• Arrangements begin for the resident’s move‑into the scheme.
+• Arrangements will begin for the resident’s move‑into the scheme.

 Where the resident is declined: